 All little girls should be pretty, but Doris wasn’t; her face fused improperly in the womb.
 There’s a name for the condition that I can’t remember, but it’s a cruel assessment of the divine to say that was God’s will, if you ask me.
 She was never photographed, but there was a portrait painted, and the artist aligned her features.

 Doris in all other respects was a normal little girl; she had dolls and dresses and went to school with all the other little girls on the street.
 She also had a small dog, a spaniel of some kind that she adored.
 Her father had given her the puppy when she was five years old, so she named it after him.
 She called it Little Bob.
 The dog would follow her to school, wait afternoons on the corner for her to come home, and was with her when she died at twelve.

 After that, Little Bob would go to the corner every afternoon and wait; at dark he’d go home until one day he couldn’t, and Bob Guinn went and got him.
-Oh, there was a big stink about putting the statue of a dog in a Christian cemetery, much less physical remains, but Robert Guinn took it to court and won the right, his finest hour before the bench.
+Oh, there was a fuss about putting a memorial to a dog, much less physical remains, but Robert Guinn took it to court and won, his finest hour before the bench.

-So that’s Little Bob, resting at the feet of his mistress.
+So that’s Little Bob there with Doris.
 He was a good dog.

 Few things in life are more enjoyable than a walk in Greenwood Cemetery.
 There I remove myself from the hurly-burly noise of the city, imagine myself in Arcadia and feel close to a that peace of mind everyone speaks of so highly.
 For all that, the walks are more delightful in your company, when I can drink deeply of your wisdom and smile at your gently biting wit